-Rule 5.2 Licensure.
+Rule 5.2 | Licensure

 The practice of medicine is deemed to occur in the location of the patient.
-Therefore only physicians holding a valid Mississippi license are allowed to practice telemedicine in Mississippi.
-The interpretation of clinical laboratory studies as well as pathology and histopathology studies performed by physicians without Mississippi licensure is not the practice of telemedicine provided a Mississippi licensed physician is responsible for accepting, rejecting, or modifying the interpretation.
-The Mississippi licensed physician must maintain exclusive control over any subsequent therapy or additional diagnostics.
+Therefore, only providers holding a valid Mississippi license are allowed to practice any form of telemedicine, as defined in R.5.1, in Mississippi.
+The interpretation of clinical laboratory studies as well as pathology and histopathology studies performed by physicians without Mississippi licensure is not the practice of telemedicine provided a Mississippi licensed provider is responsible for accepting, rejecting, or modifying the interpretation.
+The Mississippi licensed provider must maintain exclusive control over any subsequent therapy or additional diagnostics.

-Rule 5.3 Informed Consent.
-The physician using telemedicine should obtain the patient's informed consent before providing care via telemedicine technology.
+Rule 5.3 | Informed Consent

+The provider using any form of telemedicine, as defined in R.5.1, should obtain the patient's informed consent before providing care via telemedicine technology.
 In addition to information relative to treatment, the patient should be informed of the risk and benefits of being treated via a telemedicine network including how to receive follow-up care or assistance in the event of an adverse reaction to treatment or if there is a telemedicine equipment failure.

-Rule 5.4 Physician Patient Relationship.
-In order to practice telemedicine a valid "physician patient relationship" must be established.
+Rule 5.4 | Physician Patient Relationship

+In order to practice any form of telemedicine, as defined in R.5.1, a valid "physician patient relationship" must be established.
 The elements of this valid relationship are: